eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

    .. method:: convert()

       Start temperature convertion on all sensors.
+A convertion takes about one second to finish.

    .. method:: get_devices()

-      Returns a list of all DS18B20 devices found in the latest call to :meth:`.Owi.search`.
+      Returns a list of all DS18B20 devices found by the latest call to :meth:`.Owi.search`.

    .. method:: get_temperature(device_id)

       Get the temperature for given device identity.
-Reads the latest converted sample in the device with id `device_id`.
+Reads the latest converted sample for the device with id `device_id`.
 Call :meth:`.convert` before calling this function to get the current temperature.